Hiring Autistic Employees

 - What would you like to know about the job / company?

 Remember that not everyone likes being touched, so ask whether or not your candidate is happy to shake hands as they arrive or leave the interview.
-And, although maintaining eye contact and sharing a joke can often indicate confidence and competence in some potential employees, these are things that people with autism can find difficult.
+Further, although maintaining eye contact and sharing a joke can often indicate confidence and competence in some potential employees, these are things that people with autism can find difficult.
 Remind yourself not to interpret these as disinterest or rudeness and make allowances for all kinds of people.